yqx7150/EASEL/README.md

 # EASEL
-Iterative Reconstruction for Low-Dose CT using Deep Gradient Priors of Generative Model
+Iterative Reconstruction for Low-Dose CT using Deep Gradient Priors of Generative Model IEEE Transactions on Radiation and Plasma Medical Sciences, Feb, 2022.

 The Code is created based on the method described in the following paper:
 Iterative Reconstruction for Low-Dose CT using Deep Gradient Priors of Generative Model.
-Zhuonan He, Yikun Zhang, Yu Guan, Shanzhou Niu, Yi Zhang,  Yang Chen, Qiegen Liu.
+Zhuonan He, Yikun Zhang, Yu Guan, Bing Guan, Shanzhou Niu, Yi Zhang, Yang Chen, Qiegen Liu.

 ## Abstract